How To Create A Simple App Using Android Studio

 Layout files

-folder to see the layout file.
-In the figure below, the layout file is called activity_main.xml
+To view and edit a layout file, expand the res folder and the layout folder to see the layout file.
+In the figure below, the layout file is called activity_main.xml.

 Double-click the file to open it in the layout editor.
 Layout files are written in XML.